TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/microsoft-azure/azure-setup/_index.md

 Choose **Code** for **Publish** to publish your code files (the alternative would be publishing a Docker container).

 Since you can use different programming languages for your function, you have to choose an appropriate **Runtime stack**.
 In this guide, we use a **C#** function, therefore we choose **.NET Core** runtime stack.
-Also, you need to choose the **Version** of the installed runtime, considering that it will probably be automatically suggested to you.
+Also, you need to choose the **Version** of the installed runtime.
+The most recent version will automatically be suggested to you.

 Choose a **Region** nearest to you, or near other services that your functions access.